Sskutushev/AIRBRO/docs/03_Backend_API.md

 - **`routes`**: Define API endpoints and bind them to the appropriate controllers.
 - **`controllers`**: Handle incoming HTTP requests.
 They are responsible for validating data (using `zod`), calling business logic from services, and sending responses to the client.
 - **`services`**: Contain the main business logic.
 Services interact with the database via the Prisma Client and perform operations such as creating users, processing payments, or getting product lists.
 - **`middleware`**: Middlewares that execute before the main controllers.
-They are used for authentication (JWT verification), logging, request limiting, etc.
+They are used for authentication (JWT verification), logging, request limiting, data sanitization, HTTPS redirection, etc.
 - **`utils`**: Utility functions used in different parts of the application (e.g., `logger` for logging).
 - **`prisma`**: Contains the database schema (`schema.prisma`) and the generated Prisma Client.